Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

     pipette.pick_up_tip()
     pipette.aspirate(200, plate['A1'])

 If the pipette doesn't move, you can also specify an additional aspiration action without including a location.
-To demonstrate, lets pause the protocol, automatically resume it, and aspirate a second time from ``plate['A1']``).
+To demonstrate, this code snippet pauses the protocol, automatically resumes it, and aspirates a second time from ``plate['A1']``).

 .. code-block:: python